 12. Straight Skullet

-If you are a man who oozes confidence, doesn’t mind people looking, or rather staring at him, and wants a daring hairstyle, then the skullet is for you.
+If you are a man who oozes confidence, doesn’t mind people looking, or rather staring at him, and wants a daring hairstyle, then the skullet hair style is for you.
 The great thing about the style is that it can work with several different hair textures, from curly to sleek.
 There are some pros to having straight hair.
 This includes the fact that it tends to reflect light, giving it that glossy, shiny appearance.
 It is also easier to grow long and is often more hydrated than some other textures.
 It may also be easier to maintain, requiring little product, and is typically not as difficult to brush or comb.
 Although straight hair suits most hairstyles, this is likely one of the boldest options you will choose.

 13. Skullet with Mutton Chops